Beacon Pines: Plot

 Eventually, events culminate at the Harvest Festival, where the game has multiple endings.
 A few end with the town being frozen over instantaneously in a massive cold wave, caused by Eleanor's successful bombing of The Source.
 In the penultimate ending, where Eleanor abandons her plan to destroy The Source, Sharper Valentine reveals that he never died, but rather had been working with The Source to reverse aging.
 His first attempt in doing so caused him to become a child again, so he faked his death and took on the name Solomon, something not even his own adult children, who had adopted "Solomon" per their father's alleged Last Will, were aware of.
 Sharper had since organized events and prioritized research that would restore his body, explaining that Perennial Harvest was actually his company all along, founded to continue research on The Source.
 Sharper further claims he had finally achieved immortality and that he will effectively be ruling Beacon Pines forever.
 He then drinks a perfected aging potion that returns him to his adult form.
 However, in the true ending, Beck taints Sharper's perfected aging potion with her Unlucky Penny, causing Sharper to become a baby instead.
-With Sharper's memories gone and social power effectively erased, his children re-adopt "Solomon" and begin working with the town to restore their environment and economy without relying on The Source.
+With Sharper's memories gone and social power effectively erased, his children re-adopt "Solomon" (with the intention to raise him to be a better and kinder man) and begin working with the town to restore their environment and economy without relying on The Source.

 Reception

 Beacon Pines received "generally favorable" reviews, according to review aggregator Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 85% of critics.